rsta2/circle/README.md

 A known issue here is that the use of USB interrupt split transfers - especially used by USB keyboard and mouse - will drop the interrupt response time to about one millisecond at worst.

-The 23th Step
+The 24th Step
 -------------

-In this step a driver for the SPI0 master is added to Circle and demonstrated in a simple test program in *sample/23-spisimple*.
-This program should be modified to be used with real SPI slaves.
+In this step a driver for the hardware random number generator is added to Circle and demonstrated in a simple test program in *sample/24-hwrandom*.
 See the *README* file in this directory for details.

-There has been added a library and sample program for WS2801, WS2812 and WS2812B controlled LED stripes to the addon/ section too.

 Please note that the multi-core support is disabled by default now because it noticeable drops performance of single core applications.
 If you want to use multi-core applications (using class CMultiCoreSupport) you have to enable the define ARM_ALLOW_MULTI_CORE in *include/circle/sysconfig.h*.

 The options to be used for *cmdline.txt* are described in *doc/cmdline.txt*.

-In Step 1-22 the following features were introduced:
+In Step 1-23 the following features were introduced:

 * C++ build environment
 * Simple delay functionality